-the consumer is often not aware that they are buying a ticket that the seller does not possess, nor do they realize they are paying a premium price, significantly above the face value, for a ticket that they may or may not receive.
+Ticket brokers often refer to this practice as the equivalent of agreeing to stand in line for someone at the box office.
+They will buy tickets when they go on sale, so that the consumer does not have to wait in front of their computer, constantly refreshing their web browser.
+However, the consumer is often not aware that they are buying a ticket that the seller does not possess, nor do they realize they are paying a premium price, significantly above the face value, for a ticket that they may or may not receive.

 This practice creates considerable confusion for consumers who cannot purchase tickets from the primary box office because they have not gone on sale yet, but are able to purchase tickets for a premium price on the secondary market.
 As a recent example, before the tickets for a Justin Timberlake concert scheduled for May in San Jose were officially on sale through Ticketmaster, they were advertised for sale on a number of secondary platforms.
 In fact, the first three websites at the top of an internet search were already selling tickets.
 The first website, StubHub, offered tickets for sale and nothing easily identifiable on the platform suggested that the tickets were speculative.
-The next website, VividSeats, indicated in the "notes" section that the tickets or a full refund.
+The next website, VividSeats, indicated in the "notes" section that the tickets being purchased were a "seat saver" listing and that the purchaser will either receive the tickets or a full refund.
 The third website, "TicketsOffice.org" also did not advertise the tickets as speculative.